Don't Go Away (Fun Factory song)

 "Don't Go Away" is a song by German Eurodance band Fun Factory, released in April 1996 by various labels as the fourth single from the band's second album, Fun-Tastic (1995).
-The song is written by Bülent Aris, Toni Cottura and Rodney Hardison, and was a success especially in Spain, peaking at number six.
-Additionally, it was a top 40 hit in Austria (31) and Germany (37).
+It is written by Bülent Aris, Toni Cottura and Rodney Hardison, and was a success especially in Spain, peaking at number six.
+Additionally, the single was a top-40 hit in Austria and Germany.
 Outside Europe, "Don't Go Away" reached number 93 on the Billboard Hot 100 chart in the US.
 Its accompanying music video was directed by V. Hannwacker & M. Rosenmüller, featuring the band performing at a party on the beach.

 Critical reception

-Larry Flick from Billboard described the song as "a reggae-splashed ditty", comparing it to Ace of Base's 1992 hit "All That She Wants".
+Larry Flick from Billboard magazine described the song as "a reggae-splashed ditty", comparing it to Ace of Base's 1992 hit "All That She Wants".
 He added that the key difference is "the use of throaty male rapping, as well as a slew of versions that tip-toe through jeep-funk and house grooves".
-A reviewer from British magazine Music Week gave it three out of five, writing, "Jolly reggae'n rap from the band who sell in huge quantities on the Continent, but have yet to make an impact here."
+British magazine Music Week gave it a score of three out of five, writing, "Jolly reggae'n rap from the band who sell in huge quantities on the Continent, but have yet to make an impact here."